Choguel Kokalla Maïga: Life and career

 In the 2007 presidential election, Maïga did not stand as a candidate, instead once again supporting Amadou Toumani Touré.
-Following Touré's re-election, Maïga was appointed as Director of the Telecommunications Regulatory Commission (CRT, later known as the AMRTP) in January 2008.
+Following Touré's re-election, Maïga was appointed Director of the Telecommunications Regulatory Commission (CRT, later known as the AMRTP) in January 2008.
 He remained in that post until he was appointed to the government as Minister of the Digital Economy, Information and Communication on 10 January 2015.
 He was dismissed from the government on 7 July 2016.

-On May 28, 2021, shortly after his coup against N'Daw and Moctar Ouane, Colonel Assimi Goïta announced that the post of Prime Minister would return to M5.
+On 28 May 2021, shortly after his coup against N'Daw and Moctar Ouane, Colonel Assimi Goïta announced that the post of Prime Minister would return to M5.
 The following day, Goïta reportedly spoke of his plans to appoint Choguel Maïga to the post.

 In September 2021, at the podium of the United Nations General Assembly, Choguel Maïga accused France of having abandoned Mali by deciding to withdraw the Barkhane force.
 He also did not appreciate not having been warned by his "partners" Paris and the UN.

-On August 13, 2022, Maïga suffered a stroke and was admitted to the Pasteur clinic in Bamako.
+On 13 August 2022, Maïga suffered a stroke and was admitted to the Pasteur clinic in Bamako.
 No information about the reason for the stroke has been released.
+He was temporarily replaced on medical leave by Colonel Abdoulaye Maïga on 21 August 2022.

-On 25 November 2022, Maïga said he recovered and he is ready to return as Prime Minister.
-On 5 December 2022, Maïga reinstated as prime minister after medical leave.
+On 25 November 2022, Maïga said he recovered and he is ready to return as prime minister.
+On 5 December 2022, Maïga resumed his duties as prime minister.

+In November 2024, Maïga called on Goïta to discuss the end of the “transition” period.
+Goïta sacked Maïga on November 20, 2024.

+In January 2025, state auditors accused Maïga of embezzlement following findings of "undue expenditure on staff" from 2020 to 2023.
+Maïga denies the accusations.
+He was formally arrested on 12 August 2025.

+International sanctions

+In February, 2022, the EU Council imposed personal sanctions on a group of Malian officials, including Maiga, citing their responsibility for obstructing and derailing a successful transition to an electoral democracy in Mali.
+Maiga in particular was accused of having failed to adhere to a transition agreement by postponing presidential elections, thus keeping the junta in power beyond the agreed time.